phalcon-nucleon/nucleon/README.md

 * Phalcon >= 3.0

 # Composer & Autoloading
-Luxury uses composer.
+Nucleon uses composer.
 So you can use all your libraries prefer as you wish!

-The `php luxury optimize` command will optimize autoloading using the phalcon loader (best performing autoloader !)
+The `php quark optimize` command will optimize autoloading using the phalcon loader (best performing autoloader !)

 # Directory Structure
 ## Root Directory